goarchit/archit/FAQ.md

 A18) It is in a renters best interest to spread their data across as many reasonable farmers as
      possible.
 Doing so reduces the risk of having to recover multiple files due to a single (the farmer with the best reputation?) going offline.
+Q19) Why does Archit generate certification files?
+A19) This is a one time thing and required if your public IP ever changes.